1ylwang/HeZhang1994.github.io/README.md

 2. Click top-left drop-down arrow and click "+ Add property".

+3. Select "URL prefix" tag on the left pop-up window.

-3. Type __https://aaa.github.io__ in the input box of pop-up window and click "CONTINUE".
+3. Type __https://aaa.github.io__ in the bottom input box and click "CONTINUE".

-4. Download the verification file `google***.html` and upload it to your GitHub.io repository.
+4. Download the verification file `google***.html` from the new pop-up window and upload it to GitHub.io repository.

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY".